O365/python-o365/README.md

 ```

 #### Workbook Sessions
-When interacting with excel, you can use a workbook session to efficiently make changes in a persistent or nonpersistent way.
+When interacting with Excel, you can use a workbook session to efficiently make changes in a persistent or nonpersistent way.
-This sessions become usefull if you perform numerous changes to the excel file.
+These sessions become usefull if you perform numerous changes to the Excel file.

 The default is to use a session in a persistent way.
 Sessions expire after some time of inactivity.
 When working with persistent sessions, new sessions will automatically be created when old ones expire.